Table of Contents

 #5 Damaged Device

-A less likely, but still possible, reason for Zoom being silent is that the device you are using could be damaged.
+A less likely, but still possible, reason for Zoom being silent is that your device could be damaged.

-In order to check for this eventuality, simply access something like YouTube and check if you can hear these videos.
+To check for this, access something like YouTube and check if you can hear these videos.

 If you can, then you can safely assume your device is not damaged – and vice versa.
 You could also try using a secondary device for Zoom to assess if your primary device is damaged or not.